 At the center, the home captains face the table area and the visiting captains face away.
-The officials face each other and stand to the sides of both teams captains.
+The Umpire and Field Judge will stand opposite to and facing the Referee

 The Referee speaks to the captains:

 - Introduces the officiating crew - Asks the captains to introduce themselves to each other - Explains and special ground rules for the game before the coin toss - Presents a coin and shows each captain which side is heads and which side is tails - Asks the visiting captain to select "heads" or "tails" before he flips the coin, and the Umpire repeats the selection out loud. - The team that wins the coin toss shall receive chouse of which goal to defend or control of the first alternate possession.
 The referee has the captains turn and face the goals they will be attacking